AustinGitHub/Scouting/README.md

 3. Go to gooogle drive on your phone, recent, then click on the file <br />
 4. Click open with and then click chrome. <br />
 5. Once it loads on chrome click the 3 dots next to the tab and click add to home screen <br />
+6. Then email the csv to the scout lead or whoever is taking charge of scouting <br />
+7. Put all the csv files into one folder (should be 6 if 6 people are scouting 1 team) <br />
+8. Place the cmd file into that folder, then double click on it <br />
+9. This will take all 6 or so files and combine them into one file.
+Top row is excluded from all the others and only keeps one top row, so no need to worry about having the same top row 6 times in one file <br />

 By adding it to home screen you can just click on the home screen app it makes and it will instantly load the file within chrome.